 Minimum Essential Coverage (MEC) is health coverage that meets certain standards that are defined by the Affordable Care Act (ACA).
-Most insurance, such as coverage provided by employers, Medicare, and most Medicaid is considered Minimum Essential Coverage and satisfies the ACA's individual responsibility requirement (also referred to as the individual mandate).
+Most group health plans, such as coverage provided by employers, as well as Medicare, and most Medicaid are considered Minimum Essential Coverage and satisfy the ACA's individual responsibility requirement (also referred to as the individual mandate).

 In almost all cases, plans that meet the state’s MCC requirements also meet the federal MEC requirements.

 Frequently Asked Questions

 Do Justworks plans meet MCC standards?